- Half Angel/Half Demon

 Hades and the Gatekeeper

 Apart from Angels and Demons, the only outsider the Gatekeeper allows in his domain is Alan Corbett aka the Olympian “God”, Hades.
 Corbett was not the first one to use the title.
-That belonged to someone else and the Gatekeeper was quick to learn that the previous incarnation was not the entity prophesised to be able to break the tethers tying souls to the spirit realm.
+That belonged to someone else and the Gatekeeper was quick to learn that the previous incarnation was not the entity prophesied to be able to break the tethers tying souls to the spirit realm.

 The first Hades did possess the mystical totem in the form of a Bident that had the means to sever ties binding tethered souls but since the Angel Joshua had manipulated magic to enslave the Bident to a person of his choosing that mean the individual was not the “true” user.
 The first Hades was therefore banished from the spirit realm before any damage could be done.
 Since the Bident could give life to a deceased person the first Hades could only create animated corpses since they would not possess a soul unless the life giving happened before the soul travelled to the Spirit Realm.

 Then when the mystical Bident of Hades fell into the hands of Alan Corbett he became the being of prophesy that the Gatekeeper “recognised”.
-Using a form of mystical calling the Gatekeeper invited Corbett to the Spirit Realm to fulfill his duty in helping free tethered souls.
-Like the original Hades, Corbett can give “life” to a deceased person but he can also return souls from the Spirit Realm to their original bodies.
+Using a form of mystical calling the Gatekeeper invited Corbett to the Spirit Realm to fulfil his duty in helping free the tethered souls.
+Like the original Hades, Corbett can give “life” to a deceased person but he can also take any soul from the Spirit Realm to their original bodies.
 However he only does this with the Gatekeeper’s express permission if his actions would not damage natural order.
 By the same token, when the Balance of Fate is invoked the Gatekeeper will summon Hades as his power means that in returning a soul there no longer is a need for take another soul as “payment”.
 The only time Hades is not involved in such matters is when a Death Angel requires a soul to be returned.
 As this is seen as altering the balance, another soul needs to be taken in return.

 Whilst Hades is the only “human” that the Gatekeeper recognises as being able to visit the Spirit Realm, witches and some other magic users have found the means to temporarily make the transition.
 Some can even snatch tethered souls and take them to the mortal realm.
 Like Hades, powerful mystics can then bring the deceased back to life but unlike Hades there is always “something” missing.
-The Gatekeeper takes a dim view of such actions and if an “outsider” is found in his realm he will foribly expel them.
+The Gatekeeper takes a dim view of such actions and if an “outsider” is found in his realm he will forcibly expel them.